CARTAvis/manual_source/source/about_gui.rst

-The main window consists of a set of panels and each panel may hold multiple docked widgets in tabs.
-For example, in the above figure there are five panels in the main window and there are two tabs in the bottom-left panel.
+The main window consists of a set of panels and each panel may contain multiple docked widgets as tabs.
+For example, in the above figure there are five panels in the main window and there are two docked widgets as tabs in the bottom-left panel.
 A tab or a docked widget may be detached to become a floating widget.
-The menu bar provides control options, such as image input/output, launching widgets, getting helps, etc. The widget bar provides tools to view or analyze images.
+The menu bar provides control options, such as image input/output, launching widgets, getting helps, etc. The widget bar provides widgets to view or to analyze images.
 The icon at the top-right corner of the main window is an indicator of server (backend) status.
-A dialog provides options to configure compoments, such as image layout, or region properties, etc.
+A dialogue provides options to configure compoments, such as image layout, or region properties, etc. A tool bar provides tools for a widget, such as zoom buttons for the image viewer widget or the export options for the spectral profile widget, etc.

 Configuring the layout
 ----------------------
 The layout configuration can be changed by mouse operations, like single click or drag-and-drop.
-In the examples below, the drag-and-drop action is guided on the GUI with a semi-transparent rectangle.
+In the examples below, the drag-and-drop action is guided on the GUI with a semi-transparent guider.
 Various operations are demonstrated below.

 .. _resizing_a_panel: